SafeExamBrowser/seb-server-setup/docs/configuration.rst

     * - Property Name
       - Description
       - Info
+    * - sebserver.init.adminaccount.gen-on-init
+      - Indicates whether initial admin account creation is on/off
+      - If an initial admin account should be created on first startup of the SEB Server this must be set
+    * - sebserver.init.adminaccount.username
+      - Defines the username of the initial admin account.
+      - If initial admin account creation is switched on, this is mandatory and defines the username that is created for the initial account.
+    * - sebserver.init.organisation.name
+      - Defines the institution name for of the institution to create for the initial admin account
+      - | If an initial admin account must be created, we need also an institution to assign this initial account to.
+        | This defines the name of that initial institution that is created together with the initial admin account.

     * - datastore.mariadb.server.address
       - Defines the address of the MariaDB data-store server
       - | Usually the data-store is defined in a separated docker container/service and connected within a docker-network.